jabelk/user-group-ansible/README.md

 ## Abstract

-This session is for both Instructors and Students that are part of Cisco Networking Academy.

-Even though Ansible is not new on the CCNA Exam, automation can be intimidating.
 For Ansible, oftentimes examples focus on using it within a cloud or compute environment, which then requires effort to translate into a networking context.
 Taking Cisco networking examples, we will break down and explain through live demos:

 - YAML and Playbook structure
 - Building an inventory